Skip to main content

 Communication has two components: Listening and speaking.
 Understanding what another person says does not mean you have to agree with them, but is critical to effective communication.
 What we say and how we say it is the other critical component to effective communication.
 Develop and practice active listening skills.
 Learn to communicate effectively to say what you mean and mean what you say.

-Trying to find wellness during the COVID-19 public health crisis might seem impossible.
-This training will focus on concrete ways to increase wellness during this time of unprecedented change and stress.
+Trying to find well-being during the times of crisis might seem impossible.
+This training will focus on concrete ways to promote recovery during this time of unprecedented change and stress.
+Objectives of this workshop include:

 Mindfulness and Meditation